Ethan W. Sussman

 About Me:

 I am an analyst specializing in microlocal analysis and singular geometry and their applications to partial differential equations and mathematical physics more broadly.
-Previously, I did my PhD at MIT, where I was fortunate to be advised by Peter Hintz.
+Previously, I was a Szego Assistant Professor at Stanford University.
+Before that, I did my PhD at MIT, where I was fortunate to be advised by Peter Hintz.

 Education: